BERMUDA 5 days

 • Arrive in Bermuda and transfer to your accommodations.

-• Horseshoe Bay - great for snorkeling if you go a bit offshore near the rocks.
-Horseshoe Beach is a free, public beach with chairs and umbrellas for rent daily.
+• Visit Horseshoe Bay - great for snorkeling near the offshore rocks.
+Horseshoe Beach is a free public beach with chairs and umbrellas for daily rent.
+Make it your first stop.

-• Located on the South Shore, take the Bus #7.
+• Located on the South Shore, take Bus #7.

 • Experience some great Water Sports.